mainmatter/playbook/project-procedure/consulting/README.md

 dedicated step in advance instead of being part of the consultants' first contributions to the codebase, allows for a smoother start.

-Additionally, as our consultants are getting themselves set up and have aquired a more in depth understanding of the codebase, we recommend them to review the application's code for noticeable or problematic patterns simultaneously.
+Additionally, as our consultants are getting themselves set up and have acquired a more in depth understanding of the codebase, we recommend them to review the application's code for noticeable or problematic patterns simultaneously.
 Like that they will often be able to identify the causes of existing issues and impediments as well as